qtiger/skymo/README.md

 |Script|A PHP script which controls the page behaviour |
 |User Level|User level required to view page.
 If blank, all users may see this page |

-A page generally needs at least either content, a template or a script, but it may have any or all of these.
-For example a simple page may simply have content and slot directly into the site's master template.
+A page generally needs at least either content, a template or a script.
+However, it may have any or all of these.
+For example a simple page may just have content and slot directly into the site's master template.
 A more complex page may have a template and either content or sections (for example a list of news items)

 A script may be used in conjunction with a template and/or content to implement more advanced behaviour.

 ##Admin Interface
 The admin interface currently allows access to some editing functionality for the site.
-This includes editing most of the page details above, and a markdown editor for the content files.
+This includes editing most of the page details above, a markdown editor for the content files and a basic template editor.

 As of the current version, the following features are not yet implemented:

 * Ability to add new page
 * Ability to change the order of site items
-* Template editor
 * Script editor
 * Menu editor